milliondollarscript/milliondollarscript/readme.txt

 * Fix: Auto-approved images not being published automatically when grid has auto-approve and auto-publish enabled.
 * Fix: Clicking blocks on grid doesn't popup tippy tooltip - blocks were redirecting immediately instead of showing tooltip first.
 * Fix: When multiple grids are displayed on the same page, clicks on the second grid would trigger actions on the first grid.
+* Fix: Removed visual artifact (black bar) that sometimes appeared when showing tooltips.
+* Fix: Improved tooltip handling for multiple grids to ensure tooltips work consistently on all grids.

 = 2.5.10 =
 * Fix Payment page redirects and other redirects, also implement more AJAX messages as well as AJAX redirects.